vaishali-bhagi29/vaishali-bhagi29/README.md

 ## 🎯 About Me

-Final-year M.Sc.
-Computer Science student with a strong interest in data analysis, data visualization, and business intelligence.
-Skilled in transforming raw, unstructured data into meaningful dashboards and reports using modern data tools.
+M.Sc.
+Computer Science graduate with a strong interest in data analysis, data visualization, and business intelligence.
+Completed a traineeship at Infochola Solutions, gaining hands-on experience transforming raw, unstructured data into meaningful dashboards and reports using modern data tools.
+Microsoft Certified: Power BI Data Analyst (PL-300).
 Passionate about uncovering insights that drive better business decisions.
 ---

 ## 🛠️ Skills